 Around day 7 post-operation, I felt amazing – besides some remaining abdominal soreness.
 By day 13, I realized I hadn’t had the daily burning pelvic pain I was so used to a single time since my operation.
 My bladder already felt much less painful, without a moment of urgency since the operation, and my energy is better than it had been in many years.
 This trend of improvement has only continued.
 This is what the right diagnosis and treatment feels like.

 So after this story of twists and turns that I know so many of us can relate to, chasing so many different possibilities that could explain the pain and infections, here’s the takeaway for everyone.

 My Main Takeaways

 “Working on mental health, leaning on your supportive relationships, and fighting for the right diagnosis and the right team of doctors is the recipe for success.”

 I certainly had a chronic infection that my six rounds of antibiotic bladder instillations cleared.
-I also had chronic pelvic pain and pelvic floor dysfunction rooted in nerve problems from an injury.
-That injury created the conditions to contract that chronic infection and this will need to be handled to prevent future infection.
+I also had chronic pelvic pain and pelvic floor dysfunction rooted in endometriosis and adenomyosis.

 It’s difficult to think about how quickly Dr. Mohing found the real problem and how many years and prior doctors led me down misdiagnosis-rabbit holes or just dismissed my pain as “psychosomatic”.
 The relief I feel today is amazing, and yet my heart breaks that the truth is, the time-to-diagnosis that I experienced isn’t uncommon in this patient community.